 From Allah will save you to follow government’s guidelines: Maulana Saad does a flip-flop

-New Delhi, Apr 02: After telling his followers that Allah will create peace if Muslims stayed back in Mosques, the missing Maulana Saad has not urged his followers to follow the guidelines issued to prevent COVID-19.
+New Delhi, Apr 02: After telling his followers that Allah will create peace if Muslims stayed back in Mosques, the missing Maulana Saad has now urged his followers to follow the guidelines issued to prevent COVID-19.

 In the first audio message that he had posted on Markaz YouTube channel, he said, "if we stay in Mosques, Allah will create peace in the world.
 The Maulana who is the head of the Nizamuddin Markaz of the Tablighi Jamaat told his followers not to follow the government orders.
 Stay in the Mosque, and if you think you will die, then there is no better place to die, he also says.